-- I. Batteries weigh up to 55 lbs.
-(25 kg).
+- 1. Batteries weigh up to 55 lbs.
 Take care to avoid injury when lifting. - 2.
 Keep batteries upright.
 Take care not to spill acid (wet cell batteries). - 3.
 Always wear rubber gloves and safety glasses when you handle batteries. - 4.
-Before working around batteries, remove all metal personal effects, such as necklaces, rings, watches, pins and other metal jewelry that might contact battery terminal and cause a short.

-I. Lift batteries into battery boxes.
+Before working around batteries, remove all metal personal effects, such as necklaces, rings, watches, pins and other metal jewelry that might contact battery terminal and cause a short. - 1.
+Lift batteries into battery boxes.

-Batteries weigh up to 55 pounds (25 kg).
+Batteries weigh up to 55 pounds.
 Lifting batteries may cause back strain.
 If you fail to heed these warnings severe injury may occur to you.

-Connect and disconnect battery cables with caution.
+- 2. Connect and disconnect battery cables with caution.
 Connect the red lead to the positive terminal and the black lead to the negative terminal.
-Do this for each battery/battery box combination.

-- Tighten all terminal fasteners using two 1/2" box end wrenches to 60 in-lbs (6.8 N·m). - 4.
+Do this for each battery/battery box combination. - 3.
+Tighten all terminal fasteners using two wrenches. - 4.
 Place the battery lids on the bases and secure with the battery box strap.
+The battery box cover must be installed with the circuit breaker placed opposite to the battery terminals

 Never make direct contact across both battery terminals, as an explosion may occur.

 A spark may result in an explosion and/or fire resulting in severe injury or death.